MrJay10/MyCodes/README.md

-This repository is my first github repository with very little idea of github actually is, I'm diving straight into it, just posting my codes.
+This repository is my first github repository with very little idea of what github actually is, I'm diving straight into it, just posting my codes.

 I don't know how much embarassed I'm going to be later for whatever I'm doing right now,